rmorshea/talks/idom/what-is-idom/README.md

 <!--

 high level
+these terms

-these are two different programming paradigms depending on context whether working in declarative vs imperative is
+describe two programming paradigms

+depending on context
+what paradigm you're programming in

-- stylistic choice
+stylistic choice
+one you might not even be aware you're making

-- or enforced by a framework or programming language
+or enforced by a framework or programming language

 what is difference?